nihilno/mp-space-tourism/README.md

 ## Space Tourism App

-SPA application.
-The application contains information about the direction of the expedition, the crew, and the technologies used.
-The application integrates a music player.
-In addition, the application features smooth animations and styles.
+A Single Page Application (SPA) that showcases detailed information about an expedition, including its direction, crew members, and the technologies utilized.
+The application integrates a fully functional music player.
+It features smooth animations, elegant transitions, and polished custom styles—all crafted without any UI libraries.
+I also made it responsive.